The following figure highlights the important aspects of the Array Plot window.

 When you use the zoom options in the scope, the Signal Statistics measurements automatically adjust to the time range shown in the display.
 In the scope toolbar, click the Zoom In or Zoom X button to constrict the x-axis range of the display, and the statistics shown reflect this time range.
 For example, you can zoom in on one pulse to make the Signal Statistics panel display information about only that particular pulse.

 The Signal Statistics measurements are valid for any units of the input signal.
 The letter after the value associated with each measurement represents the appropriate International System of Units (SI) prefix, such as m for milli-.
 For example, if the input signal is measured in volts, an m next to a measurement value indicates that this value is in units of millivolts.
-The SI prefixes are shown in the following table:

 The Peak Finder panel displays the maxima, showing the x-axis values at which they occur.
 Peaks are defined as a local maximum where lower values are present on both sides of a peak.
 Endpoints are not considered peaks.
 This panel allows you to modify the settings for peak threshold, maximum number of peaks, and peak excursion.